mzivic7/SyncTEd/encryption_setup.md

 To enable encryption of all transferred data, both host and client must enable encryption in conf.txt.

-RSA encryption with asymetric 2048-bit keys is used.
+RSA encryption with asymmetric 2048-bit keys is used.
 Host and peer must exchange their public keys.

 Setup:
 1. Both host and client edit conf.txt: